 2) Porting a mortgage really only makes sense if your current mortgage rate is lower than the ones being offered on the market.
-Otherwise you might as well pay to break the contract (usually a 3 month penalty) and renew.
+Otherwise you might as well pay to break the contract (usually a 3-month penalty) and renew.

-3) If you’re new mortgage puts you in our first scenario, it’s very simple.
+3) If your new mortgage puts you in our first scenario, it’s very simple.
 The old mortgage is a signed contract that both sides must honour; therefore, it is usually quite easy to simply transfer it over.

 4) The second scenario listed above is probably the most common in my estimation (people upgrading their house).
 The terms of the original mortgage contract still stay in place for your new property.
 That means that if you borrowed 200K at 3%, that amount of money will still have that rate until the end of the term.
 HOWEVER, the difference in the price of the new house (minus your down payment) and new mortgage (the amount added to the old mortgage) is dealt with almost as a separate contract.
 You have to negotiate a separate rate for this amount of money, and then most lenders will “blend” the rates together in order to make the new mortgage contract simpler to understand.
-I’m a little weary of this option because you don’t have much negotiating room in terms of bargaining on the new rate if you already have one mortgage with that bank.
-I’d also be very careful about know the mechanics of this “blending process” before I signed on any dotted line.
+I’m a little weary of this option because you don’t have much negotiating leverage in terms of bargaining on the new rate if you already have one mortgage with that bank.
+I’d also be very careful about knowing the mechanics of this “blending process” before I signed on any dotted line.
 There are definitely savings to be had with this option, but just make sure you read the fine print.

 5) The final option has the most variables.
-If you are downsizing, and need less money than your old mortgage provides, there are some options, but unless your new mortgage rate will be quite a lot higher than your old one, you might be better off simply breaking the mortgage and negotiating anew.
-If the new mortgage is 1-25% less than the old one, you might be able to simply make a large pre-payment on the old mortgage before porting it over, with no penalties.
-If the difference is more than this, the lender of your mortgage could charge you the full penalty to break the mortgage, or it could work out a custom agreement with you on the breaking of the contract in order to keep you on as a customer.
+If you are downsizing, and need less money than your old mortgage provides, there are several options, but unless your new mortgage rate will be quite a lot higher than your old one, you might be better off simply breaking the mortgage and negotiating anew.
+If the new mortgage is 0 -25% less than the old one, you might be able to simply make a large pre-payment on the old mortgage before porting it over, with no penalties.
+If the difference is more than this, the lender of your mortgage could charge you the full penalty to break the mortgage, or they could work out a custom agreement with you on the breaking of the contract in order to keep you on as a customer.

 6) It is important to note that having the ability to port your mortgage is not a given.
 From what I read, it appears as if it is a feature you can add into your mortgage contract at no extra cost at the big banks in Canada.
 I’m not sure if this is similar for mortgage brokers and/or credit unions.
 Make sure and ask for this specifically if you are in a situation like mine, where you are considering moving in the future.
-I would guess most lenders would be willing to work with you in this low rate environment, but if rates start to rise steadily, they might get more sticky.
+I would guess most lenders would be willing to work with you in this low-rate environment, but if rates start to rise steadily, they might get more sticky.